 With hands-on experience, an agency becomes a community’s fresh set of eyes to look at a problem in a new light.
 This can mean locating potential areas of improvement throughout all areas of a community—even beyond strictly marketing solutions.
 This includes budget development, marketing audits, or even sales training.

 “An agency looks at things a little bit differently,” Dawn said.
 “If you allow an agency to provide input into new directions that maybe the community hasn’t done in the past or is questioning why they should do something, you can potentially make great strides.
-And an agency with on-site experience can share insights beyond just marketing tools—real solutions that have been proven successful in the industry.”
+And an agency with on-site experience can share insights beyond just marketing tools.
+For instance, real solutions that have been proven successful in the industry.”

 It’s an opportunity to bridge the gap between marketing tactics and solutions that work in the field.

-“We’re able to provide and educate our clients on different aspects of the marketing process and how it applies to senior living specifically,” Brittany said.
+“We’re able to provide and educate our clients on different aspects of the marketing process.
+Plus, how it applies to senior living specifically,” Brittany said.

-A client services team that understands how to read and interpret sales reports and work within a CRM allows for additional insight and consulting and identifies areas of improvement with on-site processes.
+A client services team that understands how to read and interpret sales reports and work within a CRM allows for additional insight and consulting.
+Additionally, the team can identify areas of improvement with on-site processes.

 For example, providing the on-site team with useful ways to accurately track inquiries.
-The agency team also is able to distinguish quality leads over quantity, keeping the sales team focused only on leads that are likely to convert.
+The agency team is also able to distinguish quality leads over quantity.
+This helps keep the sales team focused only on leads that are likely to convert.
 This also contributes to creating a more accurate strategy by understanding the community’s current sales situation.

-This empowers a holistic strategy across tactics rather than a one-off project or disconnected tactics that don’t reinforce the overall messaging.
+This also empowers a holistic strategy across tactics.
+It reduces one-off projects and disconnected tactics that don’t reinforce the overall messaging.
 Plus, specific on-site knowledge helps the team apply a realistic strategy that will benefit the on-site team.
 This practical experience facilitates applicable solutions to their distinct challenges.

 “A local agency may not realize that you always have to be reaching out to leads because it’s a long process,” Brittany said.
 “You need to have consistent touches and can’t lower your momentum.
-And I think in a senior living-focused agency like ours, we understand more than anybody that you have to continue having those touches and build the pipeline, knowing that a sale can take two years.
+And I think in a senior living-focused agency like ours, we have a better understanding.
+We know more than anybody that you have to continue having those touches and build the pipeline.
+We understand that a sale can take two years.
 If you have a waitlist because you’re full, and you don’t market for two years, then you have nobody to call in two years.
 Even if you’re 100% occupied, you still have to market.”

 This could mean building a priority list for a community still under construction, creating momentum around a new service offering, or continuing to generate qualified leads.
 Building the appropriate strategy that will reap the most benefits in the long term comes with knowing the industry inside and out.
-An agency like Angell Marketing understands the why behind different tactics and how the marketing process integrates with the senior living timeline.
+An agency like Angell Marketing understands the why behind different tactics.
+Similarly, we know how the marketing process integrates with the senior living timeline.

 6. Up To Date On Industry Changes & Developments

 Platforms and search engines like Facebook and Google continuously update their policies or make changes to their platforms to better serve their audiences.
 Because a senior living agency only works in senior living, they’re experts on all of the changes within the space.
-From updated Google Ads policies to EHO and ADA guidelines, the community is covered and can confidently focus on on-site operations, rather than policy specifics.
+From updated Google Ads policies to EHO and ADA guidelines, the community is covered.
+As a result, the community can confidently focus on on-site operations, rather than policy specifics.

-Without working in a senior living bubble, it’s easy to miss policy changes or digital updates that can greatly affect a client down the line.
+Without working in a senior living bubble, it’s easy to miss policy changes or digital updates.
+Although, misses like these can greatly affect a client down the line.

 Plus, only working within the industry provides the agency team with knowledge of the most effective campaigns and tactics.
-Because the agency is able to test and analyze different strategies within the market, the community is assured it’s implementing strategies that are optimal for its target audience.
+The agency is able to test and analyze different strategies within the market.
+As a result, the community is assured it’s implementing strategies that are optimal for its target audience.

 7. Creative Designed For Seniors—And Only Seniors